-Website is the first impression of your brand and business online.
+A website is the first impression of your brand and business online.
 Whether a prospect will be converted into a customer from the first click to the contact page or payment gateway is a matter of a few minutes, which can be hindered for small reasons or the lack of minute details.
 No matter how much you have spent on your website, or how much funding your startup has got, if the website homepage is cluttered or distracting or lacks navigation, it will lose potential customers.

 Think of Elaborate Web Design

-In this competition-driven world where startups are coming up every other day to give a tough run to each other, basic HTML designs won’t work beyond your satisfaction on surface.
-You may be happy spending a little on basic HTML designs, or hiring someone on a very small budget for the job, but your prospects may not be happy.
+In this competition-driven world where startups are coming up every other day to give a tough run to each other, basic HTML designs won’t work beyond your satisfaction on the surface.
+You may be happy spending a little on basic HTML designs or hiring someone on a very small budget for the job, but your prospects may not be happy.
 Basic HTML design includes a basic interface with regular look and feel, which may not appear authentic and convincing to finicky customers.
-If your business website is losing traffic, do prevent it with elaborate website design planning.
+If your business website is losing traffic, to prevent it with elaborate website design planning.

 Cut on Distracting Third Party Ads

-What’s more important to you: revenue from third party ads on your website, or conversion of visitors into your customers?
+What’s more important to you: revenue from third-party ads on your website, or conversion of visitors into your customers?
 If you have not contemplated it, do think about it now.
 Visually appealing ad videos and banners on the top or bottom or the right may add ‘wow’ factors to the look and feel of your business website, but your potential customers will be distracted from hitting the jackpot for you.
-If pop-up ads and flashing banners prevent visitors from buying your product or filling up the contact form, your business will be making loss.
+If pop-up ads and flashing banners prevent visitors from buying your product or filling up the contact form, your business will be making a loss.

 Google Frowns on Ad-heavy Pages